ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 > change_in_mood  = - calm down rate x current mood  + susceptibility factor x incoming mood → The amount of the incoming mood taken in.
 >

-This is how the moods of Calvin and Hobbes will change over time.
+This is how the moods of Kiki and Bourba will change over time.
 The negative signs in the calculation signifies the direction of change — the decrease in grumpiness or excitement.
-The calm down rates and susceptibility factors of Calvin and Hobbes has values between 0 and 1, inclusive.
+The calm down rates and susceptibility factors of Kiki and Bourba has values between 0 and 1, inclusive.

 > New mood level = change in mood + current mood
 >

-CONCLUSION:
+## Conclusions

 Update rules can be anything - look up tables, logical conditionals, differential equations, automata, recurrence relations, other dynamical systems, etc.?